letorbi/synoindexwatcher/README.md

 ## Installation

+Synoindex Watcher cannot be installed via Synology's Package Center.
+You have to log in via SSH and use the terminal.
 I recommend to use pip for the installation.
 Synology DiskStations do not have pip installed by default, but you can add it easily with the following command:

 ```
 $ sudo python -m ensurepip